ivdort/dl2-callibrated-lm/blogpost.md

 Because of the systematic nature of the facts, repeating these patterns are more straightforward, leading to a lower missing fact rate and rate of hallucination.

+### Our contribution

+While the paper presents a theoretical framework demonstrating that language models, even when optimally trained and calibrated, are inherently prone to hallucinations, particularly with arbitrary facts, the authors did not empirically test their claims, leaving a gap in understanding how these theoretical findings translate into real-world performance.
+To address this, we set out to empirically verify these claims by testing the predictions in more realistic settings, using different datasets to measure hallucination rates.
+By doing so, we aim to validate the theoretical lower-bound on hallucination rates, in various settings containing systematic and arbitrary facts.
+We will expand on this in the experimental setting.

 ## <a name="reproduction">Experimental setting</a>